-Employees requesting leave related to any medical condition concerning the employee or family members (FMLA) will be required to provide a physician's statement verifying the condition, its beginning and expected ending dates, the need for the employee to be given or to provide care, and the estimated time required.
-This means a signed doctor's note must be brought on the day the employee returns to work.
+Employees requesting leave related to any medical condition concerning the employee or family members (FMLA) will be required to complete the FMLA application from U.S. Department of Labor Wage and Hour Division, which must include a physician's statement verifying the condition, its beginning and expected ending dates, the need for the employee to be given or to provide care, and the estimated time required.
+You will be required to provide a return to work authorization (provided by MECC) signed by your physician, releasing you to return to work WITHOUT restrictions.

 Foreseeable absences must be requested at least 7 days in advance.
-Requests for leave must be made in writing on the Employee Time-Off Request Form.
-Request will be evaluated based on a number of factors, including anticipated workload requirements, staffing considerations, and hardship to Moody Early Childhood Center operations during the proposed period of absence.
-All requests must be approved by the employee's direct supervisor.
+Requests for leave must be made in writing on the Employee Time-Off Request Form as well as on Gusto.
+Requests will be evaluated based on a number of factors, including anticipated workload requirements, staffing considerations, and hardship to Moody Early Childhood Center operations during the proposed period of absence.
+All requests must be signed by the employee's direct supervisor.
 Requests that cannot be accommodated may be denied.
 Completing a request form does not guarantee time off.
 Staff members who request time off but do not have PTO available to cover the absence are in violation of attendance policy and may be subject to disciplinary actions up to and including termination.

 You are prone to becoming ill when working with small children.
 MECC follows the same procedures for staff as it does for our students.
 Staff is required to stay home if they exhibit any symptoms of illness as listed below in order to maintain a healthy environment for everyone.
 Staff is asked to not take medicine to lower their fever prior to coming to school.
-Staff are obligated to report any communicable disease or condition (i.e., conjunctivitis, head lice, chicken pox, etc.) to the office so that we can alert other staff and s as soon as possible, in order to prevent spread of symptoms.
-Staff who miss 3 or more days of work due to illness will need a doctor's note to return.
+Staff are obligated to report any communicable disease or condition (i.e., conjunctivitis, head lice, chicken pox, etc.) to the office so that we can alert other staff as soon as possible, in order to prevent spread of symptoms.
+Staff who miss 2 or more days of work due to illness will need a doctor's note to return.